incertae-sedis/cavatica/README.md

 ## Basic Example

-Here is a basic example fetching PubMed and PMC papers containing the word "Neo4j".
+Here is a basic example fetching PubMed and PMC papers containing the word "Neo4j" and "Cytoscape".

 ```
 cd cavatica/data